PapayaResearch/ctag/README.md

 conda activate ctag
 ```

-By default, we install JAX for CPU, and you can find more details in the [JAX documentation](https://github.com/google/jax#installation) to use JAX on your accelerators.
+By default, we install JAX for CPU.
+You can find more details in the [JAX documentation](https://github.com/google/jax#installation) on using JAX with your accelerators.

-### Checkpoints
+### CLAP Checkpoints

-You also have to download the [checkpoints](https://huggingface.co/lukewys/laion_clap/tree/main) for [LAION-CLAP](https://github.com/LAION-AI/CLAP) as follows
+You also have to download the [checkpoints](https://huggingface.co/lukewys/laion_clap/tree/main) for [LAION-CLAP](https://github.com/LAION-AI/CLAP) as follows:

 ```bash
 mkdir -p ctag/checkpoints && wget -i checkpoints.txt -P ctag/checkpoints
 ```

-## `ctag`
+## `ctag/`

-We use [Hydra](https://hydra.cc/) to configure `ctag`.
-The configuration can be found in `ctag/conf/` and `ctag/conf/config.yaml` defines all the parameters (e.g. strategy algorithm, synthesizer, iterations, prompts), which by default are the ones used for the paper.
-You can choose the `model` according to the downloaded CLAP `checkpoints`, a strategy available in the configuration, a `synth` architecture and a `synthconfig`.
-This is also where you choose the `prompts`, the `duration` of the sounds, the number of `iterations`, the `popsize`, the number of sounds generated per prompt `n_runs` (not to confuse with the iterations), and the initial random `seed`.

 Generating sounds is very simple!
 By default, `ctag` runs on GPU, but you can change that with a flag

 ```bash